molmod/openmm-tutorial-msbs/setup_on_a_hpc.md

     After the job is submitted, you can safely log out (type `exit`), even switch off your laptop, and connect later to check the status of the job.
 When the job status is `C` (completed) or it is no longer present in the output of `qstat`, the job was executed and corresponding outfiles will be created.

 Later in the tutorial, it will be explained how to run notebooks from this tutorial on a HPC.
+This does not make sense in all cases because you have to adapt your notebook to run correctly without any user interaction.
+Most notebooks in this tutorial require you to make modifications.